Recipe: Challah

 - Optional topping like sesame seeds, poppy seeds, or “everything” mix

-- In bowl of 6-quart stand mixer, combine eggs, yolks, oil, and water.
+- In bowl of 6-quart stand mixer, combine sugar, yeast, and water, stirring to dissolve.

-- Add flour mixture.
-Using dough hook, mix on low speed for 5 minutes.
+- Using dough hook, mix on low speed for 5 minutes.
 Dough should clear the sides, but will stick to the bottom.

 - With each piece of dough, remove from bowl, divide into 4 pieces, and roll pieces into 10-inch ropes.
 Braid ropes tightly (see below).
 Pinch ends and tuck under to neaten.